 INCREDIBLE HEAD COACHING SUCCESS

-Jones won four state championships and had a winning percentage of nearly 80 percent as the head coach at First Christian Academy in Memphis (1981-90) and at Jackson Academy in Mississippi (1990-95).
+Jones won four association championships and had a winning percentage of nearly 80 percent as the head coach at First Christian Academy in Memphis (1981-90) and at Jackson Academy in Mississippi (1990-95).
 He won two association championships at First Christian and two at Jackson Academy while earning Coach of the Year Honors twice in Mississippi (state Coach of the Year) and three times in Tennessee (district Coach of the Year).
-Jones won a total of eight district championships (five at First Christian and three at Jackson Academy) and was the head coach of the state of Tennessee All-Star team in 1989 and the head coach of the state of Mississippi All-Star team in 1994.
+Jones won a total of eight district championships (five at First Christian and three at Jackson Academy) and was the head coach of the state of Mississippi All-Star team in 1989 and the head coach of the state of Mississippi All-Star team in 1994.
 He amassed a head coaching record of 353-91 for a .795 winning percentage.

 Assistant Coaching Record